Have a look at the scrumptious food of Uttarakhand hidden in this land of natural beauty:

 Phaanu is a dish which is famous mostly in the Garhwal region of Uttarakhand.
 It is rather complicated to prepare since it is made by mixing lentils of different varieties that are soaked in water overnight.
 It is a kind of soupy dish, served mostly wish rice.
 The unique flavour of Phaanu will definitely be a treat for your taste buds!

-Baadi is one dish that has mesmerised the locals of Uttarakhand since a long time, mainly by its lingering aroma and tangy taste.
+Baadi is a famous Uttarakhand food that has mesmerised the locals and tourists since a long time, mainly by its lingering aroma and tangy taste.
 This dish is as simple as the people of Uttarakhand.
 It is bequeathed with all the essential nutrients that are hard to find in one dish altogether.
 It is abundant in Vitamin B12 and Vitamin A among others.
 What more can we ask for, when we get nutrients and taste in a single delicacy!

 6. Kandalee Ka Saag